Paulo Pereira (handballer)

-In recognition of his historical achievements, he won the title of “Coach of the Year” at Sports Gala organized by the National Sports Federation.
+In recognition of his historical achievements, Paulo Pereira won the title of “Coach of the Year” at Sports Gala organized by the National Sports Federation.
 He won as well the ‘’technical’’ award of the eighth edition of the Bento Pessoa National Awards, under the category of ‘’Entities of National Scope’’.

 His distinctive ideas of using aggressive, all-in tactics have completely changed the course of the Portugal national team.
 He is also a psychology aficionado who relies on advanced motivational techniques to optimize the players' efficiency.

 Career

 Paulo Pereira is a highly successful international handball coach with a career spanning over two decades and six countries:

+Portugal

-Portugal: He started his coaching career at a young age, leading the children's team of CD Portugal.
+He started his coaching career at a young age, leading the children's team of CD Portugal.
 In 1996, he became the head coach of the CPN club (A popular club in the vicinity of Porto) and later moved to FC Porto in 1999 as an assistant coach.
 He was promoted to head coach of FC Porto in the 2002/03 season, replacing Branislav Pokrajac.
 When he led FC Porto, the team won the championship in 2001/02, 2002/03, and 2003/04, the cup in 2005/06, the Super Cup in 2000/01, and the League Cup in 2003/04 and 2004/05.